 A portable TV can be a good option for anyone who takes a lot of solo trips, and it can be a good option for any camping enthusiast who still wants some modern entertainment.
-Plus, options that can connect to local channels can be good options for emergency preparedness..
+Plus, options that can connect to local channels can be good options for emergency preparedness.
 When you think of a portable TV, you might imagine an old school box with a tiny screen.
 But just like full-size TVs have grown up, so too have portable TVs.
-They’re available in flatscreen varieties that are easier to pack, and they’re loaded with ports to help you connect to your other external media sources.
+They’re available in flatscreen varieties that are easier to pack, and they’re loaded with ports to help you connect to your other external media sources and streaming services.

 What We Looked for When Choosing the Best Portable TVs

 We focused on flatscreens that would be easier to travel with, and we prioritized TVs that had a variety of connectivity options such as HDMI, USB and AV cables.
 We also examined factors like power source — do they have a battery, or do they rely on DC power?
-Plus, we included some alternative options that you may not have considered.
+Plus, we included some alternative options that you may not have considered, such as portable DVD players with built-in screens.
 Read on for some of our picks for the best portable TVs.

 1. Milanix 14.1″ Portable Widescreen LED TV